butttcoin/TradingCompetitionAirdrop/readme.md

 This readme is currently under a development and this message will be removed once it is done.

-# 0xBUTT Airdrop and a Trading Competition
+# ButtCoin (0xBUTT) Airdrop and a Trading Competition

 <p align="center"> To start the trading, goto: https://ddex.io/trade/0xBUTT-WETH </p>